Marissa Rurka

-Marissa Rurka is a research and evaluation project manager at CHRT.
-She assists with CHRT’s portfolio of survey research projects, notably the Cover Michigan and Michigan Physician Surveys.
-She also supports projects related to healthy aging, family caregiving, and social determinants of health.
+Marissa Rurka Wade is a senior project manager on CHRT’s research and evaluation team.
+She leads a portfolio of research projects, including the Law Enforcement Assisted Diversion and Deflection (LEADD) evaluation.
+She also supports projects related to healthy aging, family caregiving, and health-related social needs.

-Before joining CHRT, Marissa assisted with an evaluation of Minnesota’s value-based reimbursement policies for nursing facilities.
+Before joining CHRT, Rurka Wade assisted with an evaluation of Minnesota’s value-based reimbursement policies for nursing facilities.
 In particular, her role was to evaluate a measure of long-stay resident quality of life.
-Prior to that, Marissa served as a research assistant and graduate project coordinator for the Within-Family Differences Study, a panel survey exploring the implications of family relationships and caregiving for health and well-being.
-Marissa has also interned at the Patient-Centered Outcomes Research Institute (PCORI), where she analyzed PCORI’s portfolios of comparative effectiveness research studies related to advanced illness and caregiving.
+Prior to that, Rurka Wade served as a research assistant and graduate project coordinator for the Within-Family Differences Study, a panel survey exploring the implications of family relationships and caregiving for health and well-being.
+Rurka Wade also interned at the Patient-Centered Outcomes Research Institute (PCORI), where she analyzed PCORI’s portfolios of comparative effectiveness research studies related to advanced illness and caregiving.

-Marissa holds a PhD in sociology and gerontology, as well as an MS in sociology, from Purdue University.
-She also received a BA in sociology from Elon University.
+Rurka Wade holds a PhD in sociology and gerontology, as well as an MS in sociology, from Purdue University.
+She received a BA in sociology from Elon University.

 Recent work